 Although the odds of being struck by lightning in a given year are only around 1 in 500,000, some factors can put you at greater risk.
 Lightning most often strikes people who work outside or engage in outdoor recreational activities.
 Regional and seasonal differences can also affect your risk of being injured by lightning.

-Alabama, Colorado, Florida, Georgia, Missouri, New Jersey, North Carolina, Ohio, Pennsylvania, and Texas have the most lightning deaths and injuries.
+In 2016, Florida, Louisiana, New York, Mississippi, Colorado, North Carolina, and Texas had the most lightning deaths.
 Florida is considered the “lightning capital” of the country, with more than 2,000 lightning injuries over the past 50 years.